Digital Twins, transforming energy management for a more sustainable future

 Solving problems in the energy sector

 The importance of this project lies in its direct application to the resolution of real problems in the energy sector .
-Current electricity networks must adapt to a dynamic context where the integration of renewable energies, such as wind or the solar, generates fluctuations that challenge the balance and reliability of the system.
+Current electricity networks must adapt to a dynamic context where the integration of renewable energies, such as wind or solar, generates fluctuations that challenge the balance and reliability of the system.

-On the other hand, the project dynamically incorporates simulations as a key tool to test different scenarios and solutions, which could allow analyzing the impact of operational changes or new energy policies before their actual implementation.
+On the other hand, the project incorporates dynamic simulations as a key tool to test different scenarios and solutions, which could allow analyzing the impact of operational changes or new energy policies before their actual implementation.
 We could say that, in a way, the Digital Twins project becomes a virtual laboratory to experiment with strategies that maximize the efficiency and sustainability of the electricity system.

 From right to left Eduardo Prieto, industrial PhD student Ignacio Glenny and Francesca Rossi from CITCEA-UPC.